-

 The skills Lisa developed during my academic studies in psychology and her MBA, and various professional roles, allows her to take both a strategic and operational approach when implementing an organisation’s strategic objectives and operational requirements that align to both government and international standards.

-Lisa’s ability to lead and engage effectively with my team has resulted in increased individual and team performance, during periods of organisational change and ensured the successful implementation of business unit deliverables.
+Lisa’s ability to lead and engage effectively with her team has resulted in increased individual and team performance, during periods of organisational change and ensured the successful implementation of business unit deliverables.

 PANEL DISCUSSION: How can we create a more inclusive, fair and functional workplace?